Resources for small business owners

 - .
-The FDIC’s Money Smart for Small Business portal offers a variety of training modules and other resources for those interested in starting and managing a small business on diverse topics from financial and risk management to tax planning, insurance options, and organizational structures.
+The FDIC’s Money Smart for Small Business portal offers a variety of training modules and other resources for those interested in starting and managing a small business on diverse topics from financial and risk management to tax planning, information on banking services, insurance options, and organizational structures.

 - (SBDCs).
 Get advice and training for your small business.
-There are nearly 1,000 local SBDCs available to provide no-cost business consulting and low-cost training to new and existing businesses.
+There are nearly 1,000 local SBDCs available to provide no-cost business assistance and free and at-cost training to new and existing businesses.

 - .
-Find information about a variety social security resources for small businesses and their employees.
+Find information about a variety of social security resources for small businesses and their employees.

 - .
 Comprised of 12 different agencies, the Commerce Department promotes job creation and economic growth and works to strengthen America’s position in the global marketplace including the Minority Business Development Agency.

 - .
 Find information on U.S. working conditions, labor market activity, and price changes in the economy.

 - (USEACs).
 Find information about export assistance programs and services.
-Each U.S. Export Assistance Centers is staffed by professionals from the SBA, the U.S. Department of Commerce, the U.S. Export-Import Bank, and other public and private organizations that have expert specialists available to work with businesses to realize export opportunities.
+Each U.S. Export Assistance Center is staffed by professionals from the SBA, the U.S. Department of Commerce, the U.S. Export-Import Bank, and other public and private organizations that have expert specialists available to work with businesses to realize export opportunities.